Dorofeeva: Early life and education

-Nadiia Dorofieieva was born 21 April 1990 in Simferopol, Ukraine.
+Nadiia Dorofieieva was born on 21 April 1990 in Simferopol, Ukraine.
 From a young age, Dorofieieva was engaged in music and dancing.
 In 2002, at the age of 12, Dorofieieva became regional champion in ballroom dancing, being crowned the prize of best ballroom dancer in her native Crimea.

 In 2005, after finishing the ninth class, Dorofieieva moved to Moscow, where she started studying at the Moscow State Art and Cultural University for a degree in singing.

 Career

-2002-2009: Early career, Chance and Glam
+2002-2009: Early career

 Dorofieieva first rose to prominence as a participant in several Ukrainian and foreign music competitions.
 In 2004, she won the first prize in the "middle category" of the Black Sea Games children's singing competition in Skadovsk.
 In 2005, she participated in the Ukrainian television show Chance, a spin-off of Karaoke on the Maidan.

 While living in Moscow, between 2005 and 2007, Dorofieieva was part of the girl group МЧС.
 With the group, Dorofieieva recorded an album and also performed on Russian federal television, including a performance of the song "Monetka" on Cabaret of 100 stars on NTV in 2007.

 At the age of 17, Dorofieieva signed up in another spin-off of Karaoke on the Maidan, titled American Chance.
-Dorofieieva was selected as one of the twelve participants of the show and travelled to Los Angeles in late 2007 to continue the selection process.
+Dorofieieva was selected as one of the twelve participants of the show and traveled to Los Angeles in late 2007 to continue the selection process.
 There, she ended up as one of the five selected singers in the girl band Glam.
 Glam was acquired by David Junk, who previously acquired and promoted t.A.T.u. and Smash!! in the English-speaking world, to become a Ukrainian analogue to the Spice Girls.
-However, as the U.S. financial crisis erupted, the project was dropped and Dorofieieva was told to find a new job.
+However, during the 2008 financial crisis, the project was dropped and Dorofieieva was told to find a new job.
 Glam recorded one promotional song "Thirsty", which was uploaded on YouTube in 2008, but never commercially released.

 After her American dream fell apart, Dorofieieva developed her own solo project, which was called Markiza, in which she took a similar pop rock style to Avril Lavigne.
 In 2008, she released a solo album under that name.